emmett-framework/emmett/docs/orm/operations.md

 we have the `name` field in the errors and the `id` set as `None`, meaning that no record has been created at all.

-weppy has also a more *low level* method to create records, that will skip the validation and insert the record directly into the database:
+Emmett has also a more *low level* method to create records, that will skip the validation and insert the record directly into the database:

 ```python
 >>> db.Dog.insert(name="Peggy")